VladimirLalith/CodSoft/README.md

 # CodSoft
-Repository for Intership
+Repository for Internship

 Python Task 1
-A project based on a Calculator.
+(A project based on a Calculator)

 This project is a simple demonstration of how to calculator functions and how it can be created using Python with tkinter.